CodePushGo/website/src/content/blog/en/how-capacitor-handles-platform-differences.md

 ### Platform Management Benefits

-Managing platform differences effectively in Capacitor enhances cross-platform development.
+Managing platform differences effectively in React Native enhances cross-platform development.
 Its built-in tools for platform detection and configuration allow developers to create smooth experiences for both iOS and Android, all while respecting the unique design standards and features of each platform.

 By focusing on proper platform management, development teams can release updates faster and improve user satisfaction.
 Tools like CodePushGo have shown how consistent platform handling can lead to higher update success rates and better user experiences [\[1\]](https://capgo.app/).